 We know movement is good for kids.
 We also know kids aren’t moving as much as is recommended – only 21.6% of students meet the daily goal of 60-minutes of moderate to vigorous movement.
 Not only is movement good for physical health, but it’s good for mental health as well as focus and executive function.
 Brain Breaks – short movement activities in schools – can help.

-This fall we have enjoyed working with the Iowa Department of Public Health as they roll out their Brain Breaks booklet in classrooms across the state.
+This fall we’ve enjoyed working with the Iowa Department of Public Health as they roll out their Brain Breaks booklet in classrooms across the state.
 What a great resource for busy teachers!

 A few tips for incorporating Brain Breaks in your classroom: